zonemaster/zonemaster/docs/public/using/backend/rpcapi-reference.md

 #### `"result"`

+An object with the following property:

-An integer.
+* `"success"`: An integer.
 The value is equal to 1 if the registration is a success, or 0 if it failed.

 #### `"error"`